wokwi/wokwi-docs/docs/guides/esp32.md

 sidebar_label: ESP32 Simulator
 ---

 The ESP32 is a popular WiFi and Bluetooth-enabled microcontroller, widely used for IoT Projects.
-Wokwi simulates the ESP32, ESP32-C3, ESP32-S2, ESP32-S3 (beta).
+Wokwi simulates the ESP32, ESP32-C3, ESP32-S2, ESP32-S3 (beta) and ESP32-C6 (alpha).

 <wokwi-esp32-devkit-v1></wokwi-esp32-devkit-v1>